Guatemala national football team: 2006 World Cup

-Before the 2006 World Cup qualifiers, many fans saw Carlos Ruiz as the main focus in providing goals for the national team along with Juan Carlos Plata.
+Before the 2006 World Cup qualifiers, Carlos Ruiz was the main focus in providing goals for the national team along with Juan Carlos Plata.
 Many other stars such as Fredy Garcia, Gonzalo Romero, Guillermo Ramirez, and Martin Machón were expected to play huge roles as well.
 In the 2006 World Cup qualifying, Guatemala advanced to the third round by beating Suriname 4–2.
 There they finished second in Group B, behind Costa Rica, with 10 points each.
 In the fourth round they started with a 0–0 draw against Panama and a 5–1 win against Trinidad and Tobago.
-Then followed a 2–0 loss against the United States and Mexico and a 3–2 loss against Costa Rica, and a 2–1 win against Panama.
+Then their fortunes would change starting with a 2–0 loss away against the United States and at home against Mexico followed by a 3–2 loss against Costa Rica.
+Many fans have begun to doubt the national team’s chances of clinching their first World Cup berth, that was until a last second strike from Gonzalo Romero that gave them a 2–1 win against Panama.
 They lost against Trinidad and Tobago 3–2, drew against the United States 0–0 and then lost to Mexico 5–2.
 Guatemala had 8 points with one game left, and a win alongside a Trinidad and Tobago defeat against Mexico would send them into the play-offs.
 They won 3–1 against Costa Rica but Trinidad and Tobago beat Mexico 2–1.
 They finished in fifth place, two points away from the play-off spot.
 Juan Carlos Plata and Martin Machón announced their retirement from International Football in 2006.